-This dialogue allows the user to create any number of named colour schemes at will.
+This dialog allows the user to create any number of named colour schemes at will.
 Any residue may be assigned any colour.
 The colour scheme can then be named.
-If you save the colour scheme, this name will appear on the Colour menu (Figure 1.26).
+If you save the colour scheme, this name will appear on the Colour menu (Figure 3.3).